dsaenztagarro/console-report-hook/README.md

 # Environment

 - maven 3.3.3
-- IDE: Eclipse Luna Release 4.4.0
+- Liferay IDE: Eclipse Luna Release 4.4.0

+**Important!**

+In order to run server from IDE, remember to update `Liferay settings` with `User timezone:` An invalid config doesn't play well with JRebel in order to monitor changes!

 # Maven configuration